radicelle/CV/Typst/resume.typ

   [
     #set text(size: 0.95em, style: "italic")
     Senior Software Engineer with 8+ years of experience in Fullstack development (Java, Kotlin, Rust, Flutter).
-    Passionate about building robust web platforms and exploring AI/NLP integrations.
+    Passionate about building robust web platforms and exploring AI/NLP integrations looking for new challenging opportinity.
-    Founder of Radicelle, focusing on efficient and safe web development.
+    Keen on tech and strong from Tenable experience.
+I Work on Radicelle on my spare time, focusing on efficient and safe web development.
   ]
 )